 - 4.11 The external auditor (Ernst and Young LLP), was re-appointed by Public Sector Auditor Appointments in 2017).
 External Audit provides a further source of assurance by reviewing the annual accounts and value for money assessment and reporting upon internal control processes and any other matters relevant to their statutory functions and codes of practice.
 An unqualified audit report was issued on the 2020/21 Statement of Accounts in November 2021 together with an unqualified value for money conclusion.
-The External Auditor's Annual Audit Letter was issued in December 2021, and it did not identify any matters to be addressed. - 4.12 There is a new PSAA procurement process underway, and an announcement will be made in autumn 2022 as to who the external auditor will be for the PCC and Chief Constable for the period beyond 2022/23.
+The External Auditor's Annual Audit Letter was issued in December 2021, and it did not identify any matters to be addressed. - 4.12 There was a new PSAA procurement process underway in the year of the accounts, and an announcement was made in autumn 2022 as to who the external auditor will be for the PCC and Chief Constable for the period beyond 2022/23.
+This for both the Constabulary and the OPCCN will be the current external auditors Ernst and Young LLP. - 4.13 His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) assesses police forces across England and Wales under the Police Effectiveness, Efficiency, and Legitimacy (PEEL) inspection programme.
+A model of continuous assessment has been adopted to achieve a broader and more comprehensive understanding of force performance. - 4.14 The Constabulary was last subject to a PEEL inspection between June 2021 and June 2022, with HMICFRS publishing their findings report in October 2022.
+A copy of the inspection report can be found on the HMICFRS public website: PEEL 2021/22: An inspection of Norfolk Constabulary